 The Grifter PA is a big classic and a golden pale ale with a light malt body and a zesty hop-forward finish.
 Coming in at a close second, and for anyone with a keen palate for the fruity stuff, is the ever-iconic Pink Galah Pink Lemonade Sour.
-This mix is inspired by a sour that’s secondary fermented with fresh raspberries and blending with 100 per cent Australian lemon juice.
+This mix is inspired by a sour that’s secondary fermented with fresh raspberries and blended with 100% Australian lemon juice.

 Young Henrys Brewery

 Possibly one of Sydney’s most iconic homegrown heroes, you’ll find Young Henrys HQ in the heart of Newtown.
 If you’re not yet familiar, Young Henrys specialises in craft beers and ales brewed on-site.
 Complete with a cellar door-style tasting service in the middle of the brewery, and a multitude of award-winning brews, Young Henrys is a place where beer lovers can unite.